wildwinter/dink/README.md

     // - If a line has a writing tag that overrides the stitch, knot or file tag.
     // - Only statuses with a record value of true will get sent to the recording script.
     // - Only statuses with a loc value of true will get sent to the localization strings.
-    // - The writing status file will show all statuses.
+    // - The stats file will show all statuses.
     // If this section is not defined, no writing status tags are used and everything will be
     // sent to recording script and localization.
     // If a line has no status it will be treated as "Unknown".